Skip to main content

 Actions are often used as a foundation to create robust multipage apps.

-Each action's callback will receive the row as an argument.
+Each action's callback will receive the row and index as arguments.

 ui.table("table-key",